thinkSRS/srsgui/docs/index.rst

    contain the root `toctree` directive.

-``srsgui`` : Organize your instrument-controlling Python scripts as a GUI application
+``Srsgui`` : Organize your instrument-controlling Python scripts as a GUI application
 =======================================================================================

 ``Srsgui`` is a simple framework: